Using this page · Individualise medicines monitoring

 Other risk factors includes people:

-• with deteriorating renal function (e.g. with peripheral vascular disease, diabetes mellitus, or pre-existing renal impairment or older people)
+• with deteriorating renal function (such as with, peripheral vascular disease, diabetes mellitus, pre-existing renal impairment or older people)

 • Serum potassium